-Synchronized Swimming, formerly known as waterballet, is a sport of beauty, grace athletism, and teamwork.
-Swimmers range from 5 to 70 years old.
+Artistic Swimming, formerly known as synchronised swimming (or synchro), is a sport of beauty, grace, athleticism, and teamwork.
+Swimmers range from 4 to 70 years old.

-Synchronised swimming has its original roots in Australia.
-In the early 1900’s, Annette Kellerman popularised underwater dancing and one piece bathingsuits.
-The sport grew and Esther Williams glamourised the sport in elaborate hollywood performances.
+Artistic swimming has its original roots in Australia.
+In the early 1900’s, Annette Kellerman popularised underwater dancing and one piece bathing suits.
+The sport grew and Esther Williams glamorised the sport in elaborate Hollywood performances.
 Stunning performances can still be seen in various media, such as plays, music videos, commercials, and TV shows.

-Synchronised swimming is an Olympic sport.
-Athletes train 8 hours a day 5 days a week to develop the cardio, flexibility and strength the sport requires.
+Artistic swimming is an Olympic sport.
+High-performance athletes train 8 hours a day, 5 days a week to develop the cardio, flexibility and strength the sport requires.
 We are very proud many Sydney Emeralds have gone on to become Olympians.

 About the Emeralds

-The Sydney Emeralds is currently the largest synchronized swimming club in New South Wales.
-Training sessions are held at various locations in Sydney.
-Sydney Emeralds were incorporated in October 2007, and the club has grown rapidly ever since.
+The Sydney Emeralds is currently the largest artistic swimming club in New South Wales.
+Sydney Emeralds was incorporated in October 2007, and the club has grown rapidly ever since.